Yaytseslav: Cyber Security Authority Set to Investigate Russian Man Over Videos With Ghanaian Women

 In many instances, Yaytseslav approached the Ghanaian ladies to exchange phone numbers with him before convincing them to visit his residence later, all of which he recorded.

-After his dealings with the alleged unsuspecting women, he breached many privacy laws by uploading his content on TikTok, YouTube, and a private Telegram channel.
+After his dealings with the unsuspecting women, he breached many privacy laws by uploading his content on TikTok, YouTube, and a private Telegram channel.

 Short edited videos of his controversial activities were uploaded online, while the full content was accessible on his private Telegram channel at a subscription fee of five dollars per month.